WCSCourses/genomeacademy/modules/bioinformatics_msa.md

 You will explore genes for in Taste Receptors across different species!

+**Task 1:** Retrieve sequences:

-Task 1: Obtain the protein sequences for TAS1R3, TAS1R2 and TAS1R1 for the organisms:
+Obtain the protein sequences for TAS1R3, TAS1R2 and TAS1R1 for the organisms:
 - Fugu (Takifugu)
 - Opossum (Didelphimorphia)
 - Dog (Canis lupus familiaris)